 p.s.
 I am the world’s worst video game player but when my son made me play Skylanders with him, I actually beat him once.
 Video gaming is also teaching him compassion, people skills and strategy because he clearly went easy on me to get me to play longer!

+As a parent who’s son just changed majors to Computer Engineering, and who’s spouse is a computer programmer as well as both sister and brother-in-laws, I may have a slightly one-sided opinion to this topic!
+But I do try to find a healthy balance and struggle at times.
 I think that Mia shared the various ways that Screen Time can help to get your child engaged into a variety of things that they might not have necessarily tried.
 Technology can be a great way to enrich whatever goal you’re working at home with your kids.
-The world is a pretty big world and dreams and hopes can change so we always have to make sure we balance out the focus as we’re raising well rounded children.
+The world is a pretty big world and dreams and hopes can change so we always have to make sure we balance out the focus as we’re raising well-rounded children.
 Middle school and High school offer electives that can help children explore their interests, as well as summer camps.
 Can’t wait to see how he enjoys it this year!

 What is your spin on using technology with kids???